How to Find Distressed Properties in Your Market

 However, the methods outlined above should give you a good starting point for finding distressed properties in your market.

-If you want to learn more and you’re ready to invest in yourself, check out our Data to Dollars Challenge — it’ll teach you everything you need to know to build a successful real estate investing business.
+If you want to learn more and you’re ready to invest in yourself, check out our FTM Challenge — it’ll teach you everything you need to know to build a successful real estate investing business.

 Listen on other platforms